babelsh/mission-us-frontend/.github/PULL_REQUEST_TEMPLATE.md

 ## Pics

-If you made chages on screens, put here, please.
+If you made changes on screens, put here, please.

 ## TESTS